 - 2.6 The site is considered to be a highly sustainable location adjacent to the Vale's second largest market town10.
 The site is being planned to bring housing growth in balance with employment in Science Vale and the Sub-Area. - 2.7 Development will deliver the Wantage Eastern Link Road, which is a strategic transport infrastructure priority for Science Vale.
-It will also provide a new two-form entry primary school, contributions towards a new secondary school at Grove Airfield and contributions towards the improvement to or replacement of Wantage Leisure Centre.
+It will also provide a new two-form entry primary school, contributions towards a

+7 Please refer to the Council's response to matters two and three new secondary school at Grove Airfield and contributions towards the improvement to or replacement of Wantage Leisure Centre.
 Outline planning permission was granted for the site in July 201511.